Paromeos Monastery: Etymology, foundation and ancient history

 Paromeos Monastery is probably the oldest among the four existing monasteries of Scetes.
 It was founded c.
 335 A.D. by Saint Macarius the Great.
-The name Pa-Romeos or that of the Romans may refer to Saints Maximus and Domitius, children of the Roman Emperor Valentinian I, who had their cell at the place of the modern monastery.
+The name Pa-Romeos or that of the Romans may refer to Saints Maximus and Domatius, children of the Roman Emperor Valentinian I, who had their cell at the place of the modern monastery.
 According to Coptic tradition, the two saints went to Scetes during the time of Saint Macarius the Great, who tried in vain to dissuade them from staying.
 Nevertheless, they stayed and attained perfection before dying at a young age.
 A year after their departure, Saint Macarius the Great consecrated their cell by building a chapel, and told the monks "Call this place the Cell of the Romans".
 Another theory holds that the name refers to the Roman Emperors Arcadius and Honorius, disciples of Saint Arsenius.
 The latter was himself a Roman monk who established himself in Scetes, and it is possible that the two emperors had visited their teacher in his seclusion, thus giving to the monastery its name.

 Following the destruction of the monastery in 405 A.D. by the Berbers and the Bedouins, Saint Arsenius returned to rebuild it.
 However, following a second raid also by the Berbers in 410 A.D., he retired to Troe, now a neighbourhood of Cairo known as Tura, where he died.

 Beside Saint Macarius the Great and Saint Arsenius, other saints of the fourth and fifth century resided in Paromeos Monastery, such as Saint Isidore, and Saint Moses the Black who was martyred at the raid of 405 A.D.